statusfailed/xrec/README.md

+# 🔴XREC

-# A collection of kludges for recording screen/windows on X11
+(A collection of kludges for recording screen/windows on X11)

 - `xrec.py`: launch a command, wait for it to spawn a new window, then try to record it with ffmpeg